zrax/string_theory/doc/st_string.md

 string(const std::string &init, utf_validation_t validation = ST_DEFAULT_VALIDATION)
 ~~~

-Construct a string from the the contents of `init`.
+Construct a string from the contents of `init`.
 The string data is
 expected to be encoded as UTF-8.

 ------